 So think about your course before creating it, determine how you want to design course materials, and find out how you can guide your audience’s learning stages.
 And if you’re struggling with your course’s marketing, try our free email marketing tool, FluentCRM.

 This email marketing automation tool will help you build your mailing list and nurture them in an automated way.
-And if you need help marketing your courses or blog, check out some of these blogs:
+Need an example?

 So that’s it for today.
 Want more tips to start and grow your course business?
 Subscribe to our blog to get them delivered into your inbox.
 We won’t spam you.